caktus/guidebook/source/margarita/states.rst

 Note: to switch to letsencrypt from another certificate, it should be enough to set ``letsencrypt`` and ``admin_email`` and deploy again.
-But the reverse is not true: if you want to switch from letsencrypt to self-signed, you'll want to manually remove the self-signed ssl files before turning off letsencrypt and running another deploy.
+But the reverse is not true: if you want to switch from letsencrypt to any other type of certificate, you'll want to manually remove the symbolic links in ``/var/www/project_name/ssl/`` before turning off letsencrypt and running another deploy.
+Otherwise the new cert will get copied to the symbolic links, which will overwrite the letsencrypt certs stored in ``/etc/letsencrypt``, which will lead to very confusing behavior if you ever try to switch back to letsencrypt.

 If you already have a certificate you want to use, you can provide it in the pillar configuration; see below.